Watch Video: The IRA Explained, with Serena Campos of Rewiring America

 You think summer is toasty now, consider that by the end of the century annual average temperatures in Tucson (and all of the Southwest) are projected to be hotter by upwards of 9° F, depending on measures taken immediately to decrease carbon emissions.
 Put another way, Tucson’s climate, summer and winter, is on track to be more like Death Valley is today.
 Make note that Death Valley recorded a world record 129.9° F on August 16, 2020.

 The higher temperatures are not just on tap for the daytime, but evenings, too, depriving us of one of the benefits of living in Tucson and not warmer Phoenix: our mild summer nights.
+Learn more from Gregg Garfin, climatologist at the University of Arizona.

 Keep Reading ...